factorpricingmodel/factor-pricing-model-risk-model/README.md

-The factor risk model is created by fitting instrument returns (which could be weekly, daily, or even higher granularity) and other related parameters into the model, and its products are factor exposures, factor returns, factor covariances, and residual returns (idiosyncratic returns).
+The factor risk model is created by fitting instrument returns (which could be weekly, daily, or even higher granularity) and other related parameters into the model, and its products are factor exposures, factor returns, factor covariance, and residual returns (idiosyncratic returns).

 For example, to create a simple statistical PCA risk model,